TryItOnline/tiosetup/README.md

 ## Setting up main server

-Most of the points from previous sections also apply here.
+Most of the points from the previous section also apply here.

 Update `private/setup.conf` as per below.